January the 18th 1863

 able and fortunate enough to secure leave of absence had gone to their homes to

 die, or to be nursed back to health by loving, helpful friends.
+Of this number

 the gallant Maj.
 Kellogg and the writer of this history were able to reach